ibm-cloud-docs/Cloudant/api/document.md

 the tombstones are no longer required.
 Automatic compaction helps ensure that only the minimal amount of data is retained and transferred during replication.
 Nevertheless,
-tombstone documents are not automatically removed, or 'purged'.
+tombstone documents are not automatically removed, or 'd'.

 Over time,
 as documents are created and deleted,